 Solid Color Stains: Solid stains offer the most color and UV protection.
 They are perfect for older wood or wood that has been previously painted.
 They cover the wood grain entirely, offering a look similar to paint but with the benefits of a stain.

 Current Finish: If your wood siding has a film finish, stick to a similar type.
 Penetrating stains won’t adhere well to a film finish.
-Also, water-based stains can cover oil-based stains, but not the other way around.
+Also, pay attention to whether your current stain is water base or oil base.
+It's best to stick with what you have so you can ensure compatibility with the new stain.

 Type of Wood: Softwoods like cedar and pine accept most penetrating stains easily.
 Hardwoods like mahogany or ipe may need oil-based stains with seed oils such as linseed or Tung oil.
 Always test a small area first.